Stuycs-K/finalprojectapcs-3-ramot-raphael-ganshaw-tudor/DEVLOG-Raphael.md

 ### 2025-05-30 - Pac-man Movement and ghosts
 I spent the beginning of class making Pac-man's movement work exactly as it does in the game.
 The rest of class was spent working on ghost movement together.

+### 2025-06-02 - Ghost Movement
+Spent time discussing updates from weekend and next steps to advance from the MVP.
+I then worked on making Ghost movement similar to Pac-man in that it is smooth, not jumping between nodes.
+I fixed up the nodes a bit and worked on wraparound.

+### 2025-06-03 -